-For the year ended December 31, 2021, the Company recorded restructuring and other related costs of \$4.9 million.
-Of this amount, \$3.5 million related to accelerated depreciation and \$0.8 million related to severance and other employee costs as a result of the previously announced future closures of the Brampton, Toronto and St. Mary's poultry plants.
-The remaining \$0.6 million related to employee related costs for other organizational restructuring initiatives.
+For the year ended December 31, 2021, the Company recorded restructuring and other related costs of \$4.9 million all in the Meat Protein Group.
+Of the \$4.9 million in the Meat Protein Group, \$3.5 million related to accelerated depreciation, \$0.8 million related to severance and other employee related costs as a result of the previously announced future closures of the Brampton, Toronto and St. Mary's poultry plants.
+The remaining \$0.6 million reversal related to employee related costs for other organizational restructuring initiatives.